IDSC Services FAQ

 Can I get a refund or discount if I don't like how my poster turned out?

 As previously stated in the IDSC Service Guidelines above, if you have already signed the work order, you have accepted the final work.
 We are not able to offer discounts or refunds.
-Clients are responsible for reviewing their documents for accuracy before submitting the file for printing.
+You are responsible for reviewing your documents for accuracy before submitting the file for printing.
 This includes, but is not limited to spelling, grammar, layout, missing images, and font substitution.
 The IDSC will not be held responsible for the cost of any printed materials that contain errors that were contributed solely by the client.

-Further Resources Contact the Helpdesk for additional assistance.
+Contact the Helpdesk for additional assistance.